-A cracked tooth may refer to a crack that only affects the enamel, or it might affect the entire tooth structure down to the root.
-There are a number of ways to cause a crack in your tooth, including:
+A cracked or broken tooth may refer to a crack that only affects the enamel, or it might affect the entire tooth structure down to the root.
+There are several ways to cause a crack or break in your tooth, including:

 - biting onto something hard